esmero/archipelago-deployment/docs/ubuntu.md

 You have something running and do not want to update Databases/Solr indexes: Go legacy.
 In doubt?
 Ask us please.
 We can help.

-If you want to stay more traditional and stick with older versions PHP7.4/Solr7.5/MySQL57 we recommend the following:
+If you want to stay more traditional (not recommended) and stick with older versions PHP7.4/Solr7.5/MySQL57 we recommend the following:

 ```shell
 cp docker-compose-legacy.yml docker-compose.yml